DK Havenergi

 Klima

-AARHUS: The visions have been too unclear and the concrete actions too few since Aarhus Municipality decided in 2008 that the municipality should be climate neutral by 2030.
-This must now be adopted climate agreement make up for it.
+AARHUS: The visions have been too vague and the concrete actions too few since Aarhus Municipality decided in 2008 that the municipality should be climate neutral by 2030.
+A climate agreement that has now been adopted is to remedy this.

 On Monday evening, a majority of the city council in Aarhus Municipality agreed on a climate agreement for 2025-2030, which will ensure that Aarhus becomes climate neutral in just six years.